EC-BingChilling/Summer2023/chapter6.md

 Nash Equilibrium - When both players have the best option for each of them and any other move would cause them a worse off payoff.
 (Still Selfish Game so they still only care about their own payoff)

+Equilibrium in beliefs.
+If each player believes that the other player will actually play a strategy that is part of a Nash equilibrium, then she has an incentive to play her part of the Nash equilibrium.

 A pair of strategies (S,T), where S is the best response to T and T is the best response to S.

 ### Example: The Three Client Game.